kirarpit/the-odd-blog/minimal-mistakes/_posts/2019-05-11-file-synchronisation-across-multiple-computers-via-cli.md

 ~~~~

 To use the above config file, simply run `unison my_conf`.
 Finally, a cron job could be set which runs the above command every 5 minutes or so.

+## Limitations
+So far the only limitation of Unison that I have come across is that it does not handle hard links as mentioned in the [documentation](https://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html).
+Meaning if Unison were to copy folders that contain files with hard links, they will be treated as different files.
+This would create duplicates and take more space on your hard drive.
+More information [here](https://superuser.com/questions/1362594/can-unison-be-made-to-ignore-bind-mounts-or-hard-links).

+A work around of this problem is using [rdfind](https://rdfind.pauldreik.se/) to find duplicates and replace them with either soft or hard links.
+For example if you want to remove duplicates and replace them with hard links in two directories A and B, the following command would achieve that, `rdfind -makehardlinks A B`.
+Checkout the documentation for more options [here](https://rdfind.pauldreik.se/rdfind.1.html).

 ## Discussion
 With Unison the possibilities are endless.
 You could even synchronise arbitrary number of systems by making one system act as a central hub that sequentially runs multiple configuration files.
 Also, a lot of times, I run computationally expensive jobs on an HPC server which spit out a lot of data that I need to monitor on my local system at times.
 Unison makes it a lot easier than manually running scripts to transfer data.
 In short, Unison is a game changer!